Tom Holland (author): Early life and education

-Holland was born in Oxfordshire and brought up in the village of Broad Chalke near Salisbury, Wiltshire, England, the elder of two sons.
-His younger brother James Holland is also an author whose focus is World War II.
-He has said that his two passions as a child were dinosaurs and ancient civilizations: "I had the classic small boy's fascination with dinosaurs – because they're glamorous, dangerous and extinct – and essentially the appeal of the empires of antiquity is much the same.
+Thomas Holland was born in Oxford, England, on 5 January 1968 and brought up in the village of Broad Chalke near Salisbury, Wiltshire, the elder of two sons.
+His younger brother James Holland is an author whose focus is the Second World War.
+Thomas has said that his two passions as a child were dinosaurs and ancient civilisations: "I had the classic small boy's fascination with dinosaurs – because they're glamorous, dangerous and extinct – and essentially the appeal of the empires of antiquity is much the same.
 There's a splendour and a terror about them that appealed to me – and that kind of emotional attachment is something that stays with you."

 Holland attended Chafyn Grove preparatory school and the independent Canford School in Dorset.
-He then went on to Queens' College, Cambridge, graduating with a 'Double First' (first-class honours in both parts I and II of the course of study in the English Tripos).
-He began working on a doctoral dissertation on Lord Byron, at Oxford University, but soon quit after deciding that he was "fed up with universities and fed up with being poor" and instead began working.
+He then went on to Queens' College, Cambridge, graduating with a "double first" (first-class honours in both parts I and II of the course of study in the English Tripos), specialising in the works of Virgil and the English Romantic poets.
+He began working on a doctoral dissertation on Lord Byron at the University of Oxford, but soon quit after deciding that he was "fed up with universities and fed up with being poor" and instead began working.

 Writing career

 Novels

-Holland's first books were Gothic horror novels about vampires, set in various time periods throughout history.
+Holland's first books were Gothic horror novels about vampires, set in various time periods.

 His first novel, The Vampyre: Being the True Pilgrimage of George Gordon, Sixth Lord Byron (1995), drew on his knowledge of Lord Byron from his university studies and recast the 19th-century poet as a vampire.
 It was re-titled Lord of the Dead: The Secret History of Byron for the 1996 U.S. release.
 The Los Angeles Times called it "a good vampire yarn—elevated and elegant enough to make you feel you needn't conceal it behind the dust jacket of some self-help work, yet happily gory and perilous" although they felt "the newly plowed plot ground is sometimes hurried through as if to get to the scholarly stuff, where the author feels perhaps on more solid ground."
 Its sequel, Supping with Panthers, was published in 1996 (it was also re-titled for the U.S. release, to Slave of My Thirst).